-As a host, you'd be charged a 3% to 5% fee from Airbnb for listing your space and processing transactions (and certain taxes depending on location), while guests that stay in it would be charged commissions ranging from 6% to 12%.
+As a host, you're charged a 3% to 5% fee from Airbnb for listing your space and processing transactions (and certain taxes depending on location), while guests that stay in it are charged commissions ranging from 6% to 12%.

 But since Airbnb is a private company, many of the financial details aren't available.
 However, between 2014 and 2015, revenue had reportedly grown 113%.

 Get Ready for 5G NOW!
 A single company could be about to corner the entire 5G market – and you could turn every $1,000 you stake into $10,000!
 Go here now to find out how.